dataformsjs/dataformsjs/docs/jsx-loader.md

 It also works and is tested with React alternative libaries such as Preact.

-The `jsxLoader.js` script is very small to download (18 kb) and compiles code very fast (often in milliseconds for each JSX script).
+The `jsxLoader.js` script is very small to download (5.1 kB - min and gzip) and compiles code very fast (often in milliseconds for each JSX script).

 ## How to use? :star2: